noahmorrison/gitsite/_includes/resume.md

 Availability
 ------------
 I can work three days out of Monday, Tuesday, Thursday, and Friday during school weeks.

-And Monday through Friday on school breaks.
+And every day from Monday to Friday on school breaks.

 I can work 6 hour days during school, and 8 hour days on school break.